Subeeshpn/contactManagement.App/README.md

 Project Details : Contact management application.
 Source code available in github repository.

 Two projects created API , Front end
 Backend .net core api : Dotnet core api is designed with repository pattern.

 This api is divided in to repository layer, domain layer, api controller layer. so separation of concern achieved.

 Dependency injection applied with api.

 CORS used to make call to front end contact app.

 Logging implemented with Nloger.

 Global exception handled with middleware.

 This api's can improve with unit of work, generic repository.
 But as of now no scope for using.
-Also async not used so  , by using asyn api's , performance again can scale. angular front end application : crud operations with paging and sorting implemented used angular materal ui for designing the fronend.
+Also async not used so  , by using asyn api's , performance again can scale.

+angular front end application : crud operations with paging and sorting implemented used angular materal ui for designing the fronend.
 But still filtering , input/output/state management not applied.
-But i not followed input/output/state management Contact's app designed with apiservices, components, modules, material ui, jasmin , karma, used for angulr fronend unit testing.
+But i not followed input/output/state management Contact's app designed with apiservices, components, modules, material ui, reactive forms, form validation

+jasmin , karma, used for angulr fronend unit testing.

 Database is using json file :assumption is database has contact details available.
 I mean empty scenarios not handled.

-Unit testing both Api and front end  but not covered all scenarios MS test.
+Unit testing both Api and front end  but not covered all scenarios

+MS test.
 Mock, Autofixure used for api repository testing Integration test not implemented.

 Branching strategy main branch and development branch.Api unit test:

 Functionalities competed:

 Add new contact
 Load all contact
 Load Contact by id